gnames/gnfiles/README.md

 ### Upload directory to IPFS

-A directory can by uploaded to IPFS if IPFS node is runnin locally.
+A directory can by uploaded to IPFS if IPFS node is running locally.
 Optionally, you can set a permalink using IPNS keys.

 ```bash